eonist/Research/other/jekyll/structure/jekyll_pages.md

 {% endif %}
 ```

-You also have .dir .path .name etc
+You also use: .dir .path .name etc